GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/CO2Brine.rst

 | ViscosityFun | FenghourCO2Viscosity | :math:`p_{min}` | :math:`p_{max}` | :math:`\Delta p` | :math:`T_{min}` | :math:`T_{max}` | :math:`\Delta T` |
 +--------------+----------------------+-----------------+-----------------+------------------+-----------------+-----------------+------------------+

-This correlation is valid for pressures inferior to :math:`3 \times 10^8` Pascal and temperatures inferior to 1220 degrees Celsius.
+This correlation is valid for pressures less than :math:`3 \times 10^8` Pascal and temperatures less than 1220 degrees Celsius.
-This table is populated as explained in the work of Fenghour and Wakeham (1998) by computing the gas viscosity, :math:`\mu_g`, as follows:
+This table is populated as explained in the work of Fenghour and Wakeham (1998) by computing the CO2 phase viscosity, :math:`\mu_g`, as follows:

 .. math::
    \mu_{g} = \mu_{0}(T) + \mu_{excess}( \rho_{g}, T ) + \mu_{crit}( \rho_{g}, T )

 The "zero-density limit" viscosity, :math:`\mu_{0}(T)`, is computed as a function of temperature using equations (3), (4), and (5), as well as Table (1) of Fenghour and Wakeham (1998).
-The excess viscosity, :math:`\mu_{excess}( \rho_{g}, T )`, is computed as a function of temperature and gas density (computed as explained above) using equation (8) and Table (3) of Fenghour and Wakeham (1998).
+The excess viscosity, :math:`\mu_{excess}( \rho_{g}, T )`, is computed as a function of temperature and CO2 phase density (computed as explained above) using equation (8) and Table (3) of Fenghour and Wakeham (1998).
 We currently neglect the critical viscosity, :math:`\mu_{crit}`.
 These calculations are done in a preprocessing step.

-During the simulation, the update of CO2 gas density and viscosity is simply done with a look-up in the precomputed tables.
+During the simulation, the update of CO2 phase density and viscosity is simply done with a look-up in the precomputed tables.

 Brine density and viscosity
 ---------------------------

-The computation of the brine density involves a tabulated correlation presented in Phillips et al (1981).
+The computation of the brine density involves a tabulated correlation presented in Phillips et al. (1981).
 The user specifies the (constant) salinity and defines the pressure and temperature axis of the brine density table in the form:

 +------------+----------------------+-----------------+-----------------+------------------+-----------------+-----------------+------------------+----------+
 | DensityFun | BrineCO2Density      | :math:`p_{min}` | :math:`p_{max}` | :math:`\Delta p` | :math:`T_{min}` | :math:`T_{max}` | :math:`\Delta T` | Salinity |
 +------------+----------------------+-----------------+-----------------+------------------+-----------------+-----------------+------------------+----------+

-The pressure must be in Pascal and must be inferior to :math:`5 \times 10^7` Pascal.
+The pressure must be in Pascal and must be less than :math:`5 \times 10^7` Pascal.
 The temperature must be in degree Celsius and must be between 10 and 350 degrees Celsius.
 Using these parameters, GEOSX performs a preprocessing step to construct a two-dimensional table storing the brine density, :math:`\rho_{\ell,table}` for the specified salinity as a function of pressure and temperature using the expression: